Skip to content

 Microsoft Authenticator is an app that replaces your passwords with phone-based logins.

-It enhances your online security by letting you approve sign-ins with a simple tap on your smartphone, eliminating the need to remember and type complex passwords.
+It boosts your online security by letting you approve sign-ins with a tap on your phone, so you won’t need to remember or type complex passwords anymore.

-You can set up Microsoft Authenticator on both iOS and Android devices, and it’s an essential step for securing your Microsoft accounts and many other services that support it.
+You can set up Microsoft Authenticator on both iOS and Android devices.
+It’s an essential step for securing your Microsoft accounts and many other services that support it.

-This guide walks you through downloading and configuring the app on your phone so you can start enjoying password-free logins today.
+This guide will show you how to download and set up the app on your phone, so you can start enjoying password-free logins.

 Why Use Microsoft Authenticator?